dforero0896/dforero0896.github.io/about.markdown

 permalink: /about/
 ---

 I am Daniel Forero, physicist and geoscientist.
 I am passionate about physics and Cosmology, as well as coding.
 I am particularly interested in the application of Machine Learning/Deep Learning developments to Science.
-I an also interested in the teaching of Science.
+I am also interested in the teaching of Science.